First-Year Seminar

 FYS 144 Science and Society (4 Credits)

 The importance science plays in the health of humans and of this planet has never been more urgent.
 Unfortunately, the complex language of science has made its presumed accuracy a weapon against those unable to interpret scientific truths.
-In this course, we will explore four main areas where science and society meet for better or worse.
-Students will study and write about the science of superheroes, abortion policies, climate change and the pandemic.
-Students will maintain a personal journal, write in diverse styles, and use quantitative information.
-A final project will serve to educate an audience outside of smith college.
-Restrictions: First years only; students are limited to one first-year seminar.
+This course explores four main areas where science and society meet for better or worse.
+Students study and write about the science of superheroes, abortion policies, climate change, and the pandemic.
+Students maintain a personal journal, write in diverse styles, and use quantitative information.
+A final project serves to educate an audience outside of smith college.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI

 Fall, Spring, Alternate Years